-Autobees was born in 1821 in St. Louis, Missouri to Francis Autobees and Sarah T. Tate.
-His mother was believed to have been a Delaware Indian and his French-Canadian father may have had Native American heritage as well.
+Autobees was born in 1821 in St. Louis, Missouri, to Francis Autobees and Sarah T. Tate.
+His mother was believed to have been a Delaware Indian, and his French-Canadian father may have had Native American heritage as well.
 His mother was widowed either before or shortly after Charles’ birth and soon married Bartholomew Tobin, with whom she had a second child, Tom Tate Tobin, in May 1823.
-When Charles was just 16 years old he went west work as a beaver trapper.
+When Charles was 16 years old, he went west to work as a beaver trapper.

 He soon returned to St. Louis, Missouri briefly, and when he went west again to Taos, New Mexico, his 14-year-old brother Tom Tobin came with him in the company of Ceran St. Vrain.
-Charles lived as a mountain man and trader for several years, often working with such names as William Bent, Ceran St. Vrain, Kit Carson, James Bridger, and James Beckwourth.
-He was also a familiar figure among numerous Indian tribes including the Arapaho, Blackfoot, Cheyenne, Teton Lakota, Navajo, and Ute.
-During these years he learned to speak a number of tribal languages as well as Spanish.
-He was also “married” to a number of Indian women and two Hispanic women over the years.
+Charles lived as a mountain man and trader for several years, often working with William Bent, Ceran St. Vrain, Kit Carson, James Bridger, and James Beckwourth.
+He was also familiar among numerous Indian tribes, including the Arapaho, Blackfoot, Cheyenne, Teton Lakota, Navajo, and Ute.
+During these years, he learned to speak several tribal languages and Spanish.
+He was also “married” to several Indian women and two Hispanic women over the years.

-In 1853, he homesteaded a ranch near the junction of the Huerfano and Arkansas Rivers in Colorado.
-At this time he was “married” to an Arapaho woman named Sycamore.
-Settling in the midst of Ute territory, most other area pioneers were driven away by the tribe.
-However, when Charles was threatened by them, he and his wife Sycamore, both fought steadily against them for more than two hours, before the Ute finally retreated.
+In 1853, he homesteaded a ranch near the Huerfano and Arkansas Rivers junction in Colorado.
+He was “married” to an Arapaho woman named Sycamore.
+Settling amid Ute territory, most other area pioneers were driven away by the tribe.
+However, when they threatened Charles, he and his wife, Sycamore, fought steadily against them for over two hours before the Ute finally retreated.
 In 1861, he became one of the first three County Commissioners of Huerfano County, Colorado Territory.
-Over the years, he also operated a ferry across the Arkansas River, ran a saloon near Fort Reynolds, Colorado, and acted as a scout during the Indian wars.
+Over the years, he operated a ferry across the Arkansas River, ran a saloon near Fort Reynolds, Colorado, and acted as a scout during the Indian wars.

-Though he lived on his ranch for 30 years, it was later found that the land didn’t qualify under US Government Homestead rules and he eventually lost his property.
-He spent his last years with his second “legal” wife, Juanita Gomez, living in near poverty.
+Though he lived on his ranch for 30 years, it was later found that the land didn’t qualify under US Government Homestead rules, and he eventually lost his property.
+He spent his last years living in near poverty with his second “legal” wife, Juanita Gomez.
 He died on June 17, 1882, and was buried in the Saint Vrain Cemetery in Avondale, Colorado.
 The original headstone marking the exact location of his grave was swept away by one of the many floods of the nearby Huerfano River.
 However, an elevated memorial headstone was later erected.